5afe/safe/specs/contract_signatures/01_main.rst

     {
         "type": "signTypedData"
-        "payload": <string> // Payload to sign
+        "payload": <string>, // Payload to sign
+        "safe": <string>,
-        "hash": <hex-string> // Signature of the hash of the payload according to EIP712 }
+        // Signature of the hash of payload using EIP-712 "r": "<stringified-int>",

-3. App: confirms the payload (by signing it and waiting for additional signatures if required) or rejects it.
+        "s": "<stringified-int>",
+        "v": "<stringified-int>"
+    }

+3. App receives the push notification and shows screen where you confirm or reject the transaction (Showing the payload that needs to be signed).
+The application also broadcasts the request from step 2 to all the other signers (except the browser extension and the app).

 4. App sends push to the chrome extension with all the signatures.
 The ``message`` of the push notification is the following: